scc-digitalhub/dremio-oss/README.md

         callbackUrl: "<dremio_url>"
         clientId: "<your_client_id>"
         clientSecret: "<your_client_secret>"
-        tenantField: "dremio/username"
+        tenantField: "dremio/tenant"
         scope: "openid profile email user.roles.me"
     }
 }
 ```

-The `tenantField` property matches the claim defined in the function above, which holds both the username and the user tenant with the syntax `<username>@<tenant>`.
+The `tenantField` property matches the claim defined in the function above, which holds the user tenant selected during the login.
+Dremio will associate it to the username with the syntax `<username>@<tenant>`.
 That will be used as username in Dremio.

 ## Multitenancy